SophieDufrane/redeemit-platform/README.md

 </details>

+---

+### **2.4.
+Visual Design**

+#### UI Design Approach

+The platform follows a **modern, clean design** with an emphasis on usability and accessibility.

+- **Mobile-First Approach** – Optimized for all screen sizes.
+- **Workhuman-Inspired Colour Palette** – Uses corporate colours for branding consistency.
+- **Typography Choices** – Ensures readability and modern aesthetics.

+---

-### Typography & Colours
+#### Typography & Colours
-For this project, I aimed to offer a fresh and distinct version of the existing platform while keeping the functionalities simple and user-friendly.
-To maintain a connection to the company’s identity, I incorporated branding colours from the Workhuman website to reflect the style and spirit of the company.</br>
+For this project, I aimed to offer a **fresh and distinct** version of the existing platform while keeping the functionalities simple and user-friendly.
+To maintain a connection to the company’s identity, I incorporated branding colours from the **Workhuman** website to reflect the style and spirit of the company.
 The colour palette also draws inspiration from the tech industry and current design trends, creating a clean, professional, and modern aesthetic.
-The chosen typography ensures readability and enhances the overall user experience, while the colour scheme provides a visually appealing and accessible interface.
+The chosen typography ensures **readability** and enhances the overall user experience, while the colour scheme provides a visually appealing and accessible interface.

 #### Colour Scheme